thermotools/thermopack/README.md

 - `thermopack/addon/pycThermopack/`: Python interface
 - `thermopack/addon/pyUtils/`: Python utilitties for generating fortran code and makefile input.
 - `thermopack/addon/trend_interface/`: Interface for working with the TREND/EOSCG library developed by Roland Span ant Ruhr-Universität Bochum

-# For discussion
-1. Should we aim for a generic unittest of F functions, and then simply run it for all model combos?
-2. Should molar mass be given in g/mol or kg/mol (SI)?